EHTJulia/VLBISkyModels.jl/docs/src/interface.md

 gauss = MyGaussian(size)
 ```

+!!! note
-Note that this extension of the model to be time and frequency dependent is only necessary for models
+    This extension of the model to be time and frequency dependent is only necessary for models
     that aren't intrinsically dependent on time and frequency.
 For a model, that has some prescribed
     time and frequency dependence, the model should be defined explicitly in `intensity_point`/`visibility_point`
     if they are analytic in the image/visibility domain respectively.